-The Canadian government’s commitment to crack down on recreation drone use “will help protect airspace users and the travelling public”, according to IATA.
+The Canadian government’s commitment to crack down on recreational drone use “will help protect airspace users and the travelling public”, according to IATA.

 Canadian Minister of Transport Marc Garneau has implemented an interim order restricting the use of recreational drones around airports and other high-risk areas.